facebook/ThreatExchange/tmk/README.md

 - Make sure you can hash the exact same sample videos (in this repo -- see below) and get the same hashes (within roundoff error)
 - Let us know about file-format issues: at FB the upload-checker runs after videos in various formats have been transcoded to MP4, so we have no data on TMK with AVI, MOV, etc. Also note that the floating-point numbers within the `.tmk` files are all stored **little-endian**.
 - See if you can find matching content on your site, using initial match-threshold numbers.
 - Please feel free to contact us with feedback on the code, this documentation, or any other suggestions for additional rollout of this algorithm.
-And/or simply put up a pul request if you prefer.
+And/or simply put up a pull request if you prefer.
 - In particular, we already know that several companies preferred a Java port of PDQ; we suspect the same will hold true for TMK.

 # TMK scoring